sumup/sumup-android-sdk/README.md

 # Android-MerchantSDK

 This is a sample application for the SumUp Android SDK.

 **Note: Preview build - All APIs and dependencies are subject to change**

+MinSDK is currently 10 but will be 14 soon

 [Full SumUp API Documentation](https://sumup.com/integration)